-Course SLO(s): Students will work in teams and coordinate their efforts during specified laboratory experiments to increase their efficiency in data gathering and will work as teams to generate formal written lab reports for these experiments.
+Course SLO(s): Students will work in teams and coordinate their efforts during two laboratory experiments to increase their efficiency in data gathering and will work as teams to generate formal written lab reports for these experiments.

-Learning Activities: Students will work in teams and coordinate their efforts during specified laboratory experiments.
-The students will work in pairs in each experiment to gather their data, analyze it, and reach conclusions about the phenomenon observed.
-The groups will then work together outside of the lab to prepare laboratory report.
+Learning Activities: Students will work in teams of 8 students and coordinate their efforts during laboratory experiments 2 and 5.
+The students will work in pairs in each experiment to gather their data, then the four pairs at each lab table will gather as a team to analyze their data and reach conclusions about the phenomenon observed.
+The groups will then work together outside of the lab to prepare a formal written laboratory report.

-Means of Assessment: Each pair of students will turn in their individual lab data sheets, which will be scored in the usual manner.
-Each student will submit a confidential evaluation of the effectiveness of the other team member that will be assessed with teamwork rubric.
+Means of Assessment: Each pair of students will turn in their individual report sheets, which will be scored in the usual manner.
+The formal lab report will be scored using a rubric.
+In addition, each student will submit an evaluation of the effectiveness of the team and its individual members, which will be incorporated into individual scores.
 The target goal is that 70% of the students will demonstrate 70% mastery in both the individual and group portions of these activities.

 As department head, I will ensure that all faculty that teach this course are aware of the requirements that these core objectives and learning strategies be incorporated into the above referenced course.
-This action is taken so that Tarleton State University will be in compliance with Texas Higher Education Coordinating Board foundational component area and core objective requirements for the General Education Core Curriculum. area and sere espective requirements for the constant Education core carriedam.
+This action is taken so that Tarleton State University will be in compliance with Texas Higher Education Coordinating Board foundational component area and core objective requirements for the General Education Core Curriculum.

-Signature
+Signature -